Raft Guide Program & Intensive Training 2022

 Applicants must meet this requirement to be accepted into the program.

 Details of Volunteer Apprenticeship ComponentCanadians and international travelers with a Canadian working holiday visa will need to arrive one week prior to the course start date (or earlier).
-Your apprenticeship will start on your first day of volunteer and end July 17 or whenever the volunteer hours are completed.
+Your apprenticeship will start on your first day of volunteer and end July 8 and requires that all volunteer hours are completed.
 The volunteer component will offset your training and living allowance costs (meals, lodging, WIFI, resort amenities, etc).
-You will be scheduled for 27 full days of volunteer time over the 7-week training period (total of 216 hours).
+You will be scheduled for 228 hours of volunteer time over the 8-week training period (average of 28.5 hours per week).
+Apprentices must have a minimum of 60 hours of volunteer time prior to course start or pay a $1000 deposit (refundable after volunteer time is completed).

 Volunteer days per week will vary depending on the training schedule.
-In general, trainees will volunteer 4 days per week on average at specific duties that match your skills and our needs.
-Intensive and self-directed training time per week will range from 1-3 days per week.
+In general, trainees will volunteer 2-5 full days per week on average, depending on the training schedule.
+We will try to offer specific duties that match your skills and our needs.
 THIS IS AN INTENSIVE TRAINING & VOLUNTEER program with little time off.
+Trainees must report their volunteer hours weekly to Bryan Fogelman, Program Director & Examiner.
 Volunteer assignments may include:

 - Construction (carpentry, plumbing, general building)